robgraessle/VMC_Help/HDL/xfft_v9_1/README.md

 ### Advanced tab
 Parameters specific to the Advanced tab are as follows.

+#### Super Sample Rate(SSR)
+This parameter specifies the number of parallel input and output ports.
+For an SSR value of 'n' (which must be of the form 2^N, where N is a positive integer).

 #### Precision Options
 ##### Phase Factor Width
 Choose a value between 8 and 34, inclusive to be used as bit widths for